-All air passengers five years of age or older are required to test negative for COVID-19 before travelling from another country to Canada and a second test is also mandatory and administered upon arrival.
+All air passengers five years of age or older are required to test negative for COVID-19 before travelling from another country to Canada.

 Anyone who receives a negative test result and is authorized to enter Canada must still complete the full, mandatory 14-day quarantine.
 Please visit self-isolation information and support for further information on the 14-day quarantine period.

 I am not studying this term, but I want to come to Canada as soon as possible.
 Will this be a problem?

 Students in most cases should not plan to enter Canada earlier than 4-weeks prior to the start of classes.
 UNBC International was notified by the Canadian Border Services Agency that students seeking to enter the country greater than 4-weeks prior to the start of term may be eligible for entry, but we suggest you apply for and travel with a Confirmation of Enrolment Letter - International issued by the office of the Registrar.
 A travel support letter will be issued to support your entry.
 Before applying for this letter, please ensure you have registered for classes in the next term.

 I recently arrived in British Columbia to start my studies, but I don’t have provincial health insurance.
 Can I get the COVID-19 vaccine, or a booster?